 - Offer a pleasant and safe living environment

 Case study: Sandy

-Sandy is a first home owner and lives alone in her new strata title apartment.
+Sandy is a first time home owner and lives alone in her new strata title apartment.
 Her job as a fashion consultant means that she often gets home from work after dark.
-The facilities manager in her building checks that pathways and corridors are well lit, fixes trip hazards and keeps the building in good condition.
+The building manager in her building checks that pathways and corridors are well lit, fixes trip hazards and keeps the building in good condition.
 Knowing that someone keeps an eye on the building and checks for forced entry helps her feel secure.
 He's even helped her bring in her shopping!